Lonely Hearts (JoJo song): Background

-Development
+Development and production

 JoJo camped out at House of Balloons in Toronto, Canada with songwriters Lowell and Doc McKinney during early writing sessions for the song.
 The song was written from a place of self reflection and truly being happy with being on your own.
 JoJo stated "I knew the importance of being on my own for a solid year because I had never really been single.
 I had jumped up from relationship to relationship and I started dating with[sic]?
 I was 14.
 I knew I had to go through this uncomfortable experience of sitting with my thoughts, being lonely and getting to know myself.
 I wasn't sure what my boundaries were and what was truly important to me independent of anybody else".
 JoJo continued: "I had just recycled relationships, gone back and kept doors open.
 I always had a comfort zone to go back to because I felt so much unpredictably in my personal life that I loved the predictability in my personal life.
 I realized I was doing something myself a disservice.
 That's where "Lonely Hearts" came from".
 The song began as a freestyle with JoJo singing it with a 90s R&B melody in mind for the song.
 JoJo concluded, "I started thinking about how I love the idea about being able to have casual sex, but it's never ends up being that casual.
 I can't have any of these types of friends and I just need to be by myself fully.
 That's where it came from".

-Composition

 "Lonely Hearts" was written by Elizabeth Lowell Boland, Martin McKinney, Merna Bishouty, Dylan Wiggins and JoJo for her fourth studio album Good to Know (2020).
 It was produced by Doc McKinney, who worked alongside Dylan Wiggins on production.
 The track was recorded with guidance by Ryan Gladieux.
 The mixing of "Man" was done by Tony Maserati with assistance for the song's mixing engineering by Najeeb Jones and eventually, the mastering was done by Dale Becker.
 Merna Bishouty served as the vocal producer for the song.